Program: Human Development and Education

-- Field-staff or program manager at international non-governmental organizations (NGOs)
+- Field-staff or program manager at domestic or international non-governmental organizations (NGOs)

 Supporting the unique needs of learners is a critical element of our Human Development and Education Program.
 HGSE’s curriculum offers you the opportunity to gain the insights and preparation you need to promote social-emotional growth.
 Here are examples of the work our graduates are doing around child, adolescent, and adult development:

 Recent graduate Ayesha Cotton helps families overcome legal obstacles at her school.

 Alum pivots quickly to help Afghan refugees fleeing to Qatar continue their learning.

 You will join an extraordinary cohort of students representing a rich diversity of personal and professional backgrounds.
 As an HDE student, you will engage in events and professional development opportunities that build community — including discussions about career pathways, conversations with faculty members about their research interests, and other community events.
 You will find that your cohort members exhibit energy, curiosity, and compassion, as well as a common commitment to understanding the deepest puzzles of development and addressing the greatest practical challenges.
 This community results in an exhilarating learning environment that forms the basis for lifelong friendships and long-term professional networks.